skulltech/sumit-ghosh.com/_drafts/2020-04-20-hijacking-library-functions-code-injection-ld-preload.md

 ### Dynamic Linking

 Dynamic linking does not embed the libraries in the executable; rather it just leaves a reference mentioning that it needs those library functions at runtime.
 When the executable is run, another program called _the dynamic linker_ makes sure that those library functions are present in memory, and if they are not, it loads them into memory.
 All in all, the dynamic linker makes sure that the library functions needed by the executable are present at runtime.
-There can be confusion of terminology here: the dynamic linker is not the same as the linker; the former is a part of the OS, the later is used as a part of the compilation process.
+There can be confusion of terminology here: the dynamic linker is not the same as the linker; the former is a part of the OS, the latter is used as a part of the compilation process.

 In this way, the libraries are truly “shared” between different programs at runtime, the OS doesn't have to load multiple copies of the same core libraries.
 That means the available RAM is efficiently utilized.
 It also reduces the size of the executables and consequently space on the secondary storage.